Dishaa01423/Company-Website/README.md

-# Company Website
-  Welcome to the official repository for Company's website!
+Welcome to the repository for Company's website!
 It contains all the source code and assets necessary to build the website.
 The website is built using Python libraries.
 The code is structured into folders for each page, as well as folders for assets such as images,text files,excel sheets.
 ## Getting Started These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
  1. Fork this repository
  2. Clone the forked repository to your local machine